 - You do not receive credit for a late assignment, nor should you ask to take a quiz or exam or submit a paper after the deadline because you have had or do have computer problems.
 Do not wait until the night before to complete weekly assignments. - Have alternate computer locations already lined up to use in case you have trouble with your own computer.
-Our Blackboard course is set up to prevent submission of late assignments, so be sure you complete and submit assignments before the 9:00 AM deadline each Monday (or Tuesday if designated). - Pretend that the weekly deadline is Sunday at midnight instead of Monday morning.

-• You may make up a major assignment (essay/exam) only if you have contacted me prior to the deadline and do have a dire circumstance, such as a death in the family.
+Our Blackboard course is set up to prevent submission of late assignments, so be sure you complete and submit assignments before the 9:00 AM deadline each Monday (or Tuesday if designated). - Pretend that the weekly deadline is Sunday at midnight instead of Monday morning. - You may make up a major assignment (essay/exam) only if you have contacted me prior to the deadline and do have a dire circumstance, such as a death in the family.
 But keep in mind that you normally have at least a week or more within to complete assignments.
 Plan ahead; if you have to be out of town or at work right when assignments are due, finish them early.

-Attendance Policy:
+Attendance and Drop Policy:

-- These corequisite courses are a "package deal"-continuous enrollment in both is required.
-If you are dropped or withdraw, then you are losing six hours, not just three. - If you have not submitted any assignments by the 12th class day, your access to the course will be blocked and the Registrar's Office will remove you from my class roll. - I strongly recommend that you access ("attend") our course daily Monday through Thursday to work on the week's assignments.
-If you were attending a face-to-face corequisite class, you would spend an hour and fifteen minutes in class with me Monday through Thursday, and then you would have homework to complete outside of class. - Use the weekly planner in each assignment folder and check off each activity or assignment as you complete it. - To experience more success, do not procrastinate and attempt to complete a whole week's assignments the day (or night!) before they are due. - I monitor attendance by completion of assignments by the deadlines.
-If you do not complete assignments before the deadlines, then you will earn zeros, which could lead to failing the courses.
+- Online students should log in to Blackboard frequently, with no more than 72 hours (3 days) in between log-ins. - These corequisite courses are a "package deal"-continuous enrollment in both is required.
+If you withdraw, then you are losing six hours, not just three. - I strongly recommend that you access ("attend") our course daily Monday through Thursday to work on the week's assignments.
+If you were attending a face-to-face corequisite class, you would spend an hour and fifteen minutes in class with me Monday through Thursday, and then you would have homework to complete outside of class. - If you have not submitted any assignments by the twelfth class day, your access to the course will be blocked and the Registrar's Office will remove you from my class roster. - There is no on-campus or Zoom attendance requirement for this course. - Be advised-I do not accept late work. - I do not drop students from the course unless there is an extenuating circumstance. - If you are concerned about your grade in the courses, visit with me first.
+Withdrawing from the course may be the best option.